 Reflexology is a holistic treatment.
 It is based on the principle that there are areas and points on the feet and hands which correspond to parts of the body.
 Reflexology is non-intrusive and very relaxing.
 The aim of Reflexology is to bring back balance to all systems of the body (homeostatis).

 A technique used to help break down scar tissue and adhesions.
 When an injury has occurred and the body heals itself, fibrous tissue (scar tissue) replaces normal tissue.
 This fibrous tissue is not as flexible as normal tissue.
 Adhesions are bands of scar tissue around the injury site and these can attach onto other tissue and organs within the body.

 Massage for people living with cancer or who have had cancer

 A very gentle massage using techniques approved by the I.R.I.S.
 Charity who specialise in massage for cancer patients.
 This massage takes into account the treatment the client has had for cancer or is still receiving – viz surgery, chemotherapy or radiotherapy and is only carried out with the client’s medical professional’s approval.

-Clinic address: Conniston, Cawdor Crescent, Dunblane FK15 9JJ.
+Clinic address: Coniston, Cawdor Crescent, Dunblane FK15 9JJ.